-The meet started up with a quick overview of the Honda Amaze, about why how and why they had come up with the Amaze for the Indian market.
-With the Amaze, the Honda team were looking at bringing out an affordable yet, spacious sedan for the Indian market.
+The meet started with a quick overview of the Honda Amaze, about why how and why they had come up with the Amaze for the Indian market.
+With the Amaze, the Honda team was looking at bringing out an affordable yet, spacious sedan for the Indian market.
 The Amaze is their first diesel car with Honda’s 1.5 Liter i-DTEC engine.

-We flagged off from The Taj Vivantha in Whitefield, and drove out to the Narasapura stretch on the Bangalore – Kolar highway in groups of 2 or 3 people in six cars.
+We flagged off from The Taj Vivantha in Whitefield and drove out to the Narasapura stretch on the Bangalore – Kolar highway in groups of 2 or 3 people in six cars.
 There was a mix of petrol and diesel cars.
 The luck of the draw saw me in a petrol variant.

 The route was really a pleasure to drive in, taking us through some really scenic location which I missed out while driving in the hustle and bustle of Bangalore.

 The Amaze is equipped with an Eco-driving indicator and a mileage indicator.
 The eco-mode lets you know if the way you’re driving is good for fuel economy.
 So making sure the indicator is on is a good way to save money on your fuel bills.

 Our mileage on the drive ended up 16 + kilometers per liter, which could have been more if we actually kept an eye out on the Eco-driving indicator.

 Coming to the interior spacing, the Amaze has a huge amount of legroom.
 Even with the front seat rolled back so that I had ample legroom up front, the rear seat still had ample legroom to accommodate my long legs.
 Honda also advertised that the windscreen on the Amaze comes with heat absorption capabilities, which is a first in this segment of cars.
 This helps keep the car’s cabin a few degrees cooler during the hotter days.